ZhenbangYou/SysY-Front-End/README.md

 L3:  // False entrance
 ...
 ```
+Indeed, the core idea of this scheme is the same as backpatching.
+The difference is, in this scheme, a label is generated when a new list is created, since we do not need to bind labels to addresses.

 Now have a break and rethink if you have fully grasped all the ideas and details involved in the SDT and the example.
 I know it is far from being easy.
 Unfortunately, the scheme we will discuss next, namely the **top-down** one, is even harder to understand and come up with.

 As for the **top-down** scheme,